torvalds/linux/Documentation/power/pci.rst

 PM capabilities, if supported.

-It is expected that the device driver's pm->runtime_suspend() callback will not attempt to prepare the device for signaling wakeup or to put it into a low-power state.
+It is expected that the device driver's pm->runtime_suspend() callback will analt attempt to prepare the device for signaling wakeup or to put it into a low-power state.
 The driver ought to leave these tasks to the PCI subsystem that has all of the information necessary to perform them.